 Now the question is will the growth be sustainable after the social distancing easies out, will this genre continue to rein?
 Nothing is for sure, but it looks like hyper casual games are surely here to stay.
 Thus, This will be of significance for mobile advertisers from different verticals, and optimization and automation will take hold.

 What we get to see with hyper casual games is that they have an alternate way to deal with great gaming publishers.
 The concept is just not about publishing one game, then having a huge user base, nurturing it, and finally giving the game a short-life.
 Rather, the idea of giving every game a short life period is that users will move on to the next game within the company’s portfolio, thus creating a snowball effect.
 This continuous roll by users helps the growth of the company’s user base.

 1.Hyper casual game developers and publishers know their selling points, and this is the core feature for the success of a game.

-3.Hyper-casual markets have an inclination to ad-based monetization, their content of the ad creatives matches that of the games, thus leading to users acceptance.
-Therefore, recording positive user experience and good conversion rates.
+3.Hyper-casual markets have an inclination to ad-based monetization, the content of the ad creatives matches that of the games, thus leading to users acceptance.
+Therefore, recording a positive user experience and good conversion rates.

 Hyper-casual games have increased in the most recent years, which means they have successfully changed non-gamers into players, something other game types couldn’t succeed to do.
 With no doubt, these games will continue to grow as they did in 2019 and Q1 of 2020 but as the demand increases in the market, developers will soon look at new concepts to enter this space, thus growing rates will face bigger and risk challenges than before.
 So developers and gaming companies will focus more on keeping the games as simple and easy as before yet make them interesting, the games will be data driven such that it optimizers ad buying and in turn reduces CPI, and finally development costs will reduce so that the increasing iteration cycles will help them win the race and stay in the market.